rancher/old-vm/docs/networking.md

 1. The script removes the original IP address from container's NIC and generates a new non-conflicting IP address and MAC address for the bridge.
-1. The script creates a `dnsmasq.conf` file and starts a `dnsmasq` process to serve as the dedicated DHCP server for one virtual machine.
+1. The script creates a `dnsmasq.conf` file and starts a `dnsmasq` process to serve as the dedicated DHCP server for the one virtual machine running inside the container.
 This DHCP server will only respond to the original MAC and IP address of the container.
 1. The script then runs `exec` of the KVM process.
+KVM is bridged to the newly created Linux bridge `br0`.
 From now on QEMU/KVM runs as PID 1 in the VM container.

 This approach transparently moves networking configuration from the container to the virtual machine.

+The DHCP service offered by `dnsmasq` can be disabled by setting the `NO_DHCP` environment variable to `true` before starting the VM container.
-Even though the `dnsmasq` DHCP server plays a central role here, it can be disabled in deployments where other systems will provide DHCP and IPAM services to virtual machines.
+The `dnsmasq` DHCP server should be disabled where another system will provide DHCP and IPAM services to virtual machines.
 For example, when we deploy RancherVM in Rancher, we disable the dnsmasq function in VM containers.
-Rancher manages its own DHCP service, creates virtual networking, and allocates IP addresses at a global scale.
+Rancher manages its own DHCP service, creates virtual networking, and allocates IP addresses from its own database.
+Other deployments may use alternative means of configuring virtual machine networking.
+As an example, cloud-init also eliminates the need for DHCP.

-The DHCP service offered by `dnsmasq` can be disabled by setting the `NO_DHCP` environment variable to `true` before starting the VM container.